 With some exceptions, each person applying for WIC must be physically present at the time of application at the local WIC office.

-- Children who participate in WIC were more likely to receive regular preventive health services and were better immunized than children who did not participate in WIC (National WIC Evaluation, 1987).
+- WIC improves children’s health.
+Children who participate in WIC are more likely to receive regular preventive health services and are better immunized than other low-income children who do not participate in WIC (USDA, 2012).

 When Did WIC Begin Nationally?